Pipo93/reakt/README.md

 Everything should work as expected.
 When 'Increment Count!' button is pressed, the callback function is executed and the log message occurs in the console of the browser.
-When cliccking the other button, the callback function is not executed because count did not change.
+When clicking the other button, the callback function is not executed because count did not change.

 In summary we can say that like `useState`, `useEffect` can also be considered a standard JavaScript function.
 It gets executed on every render method call and compares the provided dependencies by using a global state.